nusmodifications/nus-scripts/ivle-photos/README.md

 IVLE Photos
 =================

+**EDIT**: As of 31/10/2014, IVLE does not render the matric number of students in its HTML anymore.
+Hence this chrome extension no longer works.
+On one hand, I'm sad that the extension is broken, but on the other hand, applause for IVLE for finally stepping up security. - Yang Shun

 This script allows you to know your classmates by showing their faces in IVLE.
 The 4 ways to use it:

 1. Install the **"Know Your Classmates"** Chrome extension: